nazariyg/Solr-5-for-django-haystack/README.md

 ### 2. Create a schema-based Solr core

-* `django-haystack` currently only supports Solr indexes based on a schema, which is stored in `schema.xml` file of a Solr core's config, so create a core from the schema-based configuration that is called "basic_configs" and comes predefined with the Solr's installation:
+* `django-haystack` currently only supports Solr indexes based on a schema, which is stored in `schema.xml` file of a Solr core's config, so create a core from the particular schema-based configuration called "basic_configs", which comes predefined with the Solr's installation:

 ```sh
 sudo su - solr -c '/opt/solr/bin/solr create -c <core_name> -d basic_configs'